|Sources||Periods||CO2 (million kgs)||SO2 (million kgs)||NOx (million kgs)||PM10 (million kgs)|

 Status of the figures:

-All figures are definitive.
+All figures up to and including reporting year 2019 are final.
+The figures for 2020 are provisional.
 In order to obtain a consistent time series the complete data set is (re)calculated when necessary, so as to be able to include the latest insights in the survey, especially in the case of emission factors.

 Changes as of 2 July 2021: